CloudDesk/RTE-PMS-Backend/Document Repository/v3/Implementation_Task_1_Flexible_Objective_Master_Assignment.md

 ## Task Goal

+Create a flexible objective model where objectives live outside PMS templates, can be versioned, activated, assigned by rules, previewed before application, and stored as immutable employee-term objective snapshots.

 This task must keep the existing PMS objective behavior working by default.
 New behavior is enabled only when the flexible objective configuration is used.